aleksandrGabdrakhmanov/curved-strike-wc3-map/README.md

 I have modified the [cheapack](https://github.com/nazarpunk/cheapack) scripts for Unix compatibility.
 If you need to compile on Windows, please contact me or make a pull request yourself.

+## Develop

+For development, I use IntelliJ IDEA with the EmmyLua plugin.
+All the logic is contained in the 'game' folder.
+There are no triggers in the map itself, allowing for easy modifications to the logic